dynatraceizac/workshop/README.md

 1. This workshop assumes that you are using a pre-built Amazon AMI image that has all the tools and scripts pre-loaded.
 For details on this image, check out [this repo](https://github.com/dynatrace-neoload-perf-workshop-infra/infra-tooling) that has the automation scripts to built it.

 2. This workshop assumes you will have a [Dynatrace SaaS tenant](https://www.dynatrace.com/trial/) and a [Neoload SaaS account and license](https://www.neotys.com/).

+3. Working knowledge of Linux and Linux commands.

+4. Familiar with github and Jankins.